Parent Information: SEND Information Report

 • Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work or additional support) and letting the Inclusion Manager know as necessary.

-• Writing Individual Education Plans (IEPs), and sharing and reviewing these with parents at least once each term and planning for the next term.
+• Writing SEN Support Plans, and sharing and reviewing these with parents at least once each term and planning for the next term.

 • Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.